Olliekse/web-larek-frontend/README.md

 #### Interaction Example: Adding to Cart

-Let's look at the complete flow of adding an item to cart:
+Here's a look at the complete flow of adding an item to cart:

 1. **View Layer (ProductCard)**